berniewu2/Team10-PantryPals/workplan.md

     - Estimate: 20 hours
       - We think this will take a long time as some frontend people are not familiar with web development.

+### Testing
+ - Setup up the Github repo
+     - Priority: High
+        - We need access to the repo before we can start working
+     - Estimate: 2 hours
+        - Only need to share access and set up/verify CI/CD pipeline

 ## Current Overall Plan
  - Milestone 1: Refatoring